Register/Renew a Boat

 Birthday Bonus for Georgia Boat Owners

-It’s a three-day bonus for the state’s some 300,000 resident boat owners.
+It’s a one-day bonus for the state’s some 300,000 resident boat owners.
 This offer from the Georgia Department of Natural Resources also covers use of some DNR shooting ranges, plus some other sporting privileges.
 To take advantage of it, boat owners just have to get outdoors.

 The license is good for the primary boat owner’s birthday during the three years the boat registration is valid.